the-ditanian-fleet/waitlist/readme.md

 | Callback URL | `https://<domain>.<tld>/auth/cb` |
 | Scopes       | `esi-skills.read_skills.v1 esi-fleets.read_fleet.v1 esi-fleets.write_fleet.v1 esi-ui.open_window.v1 esi-clones.read_implants.v1` |

  _* Valid account: You will need to agree to the [Developer License Agreement](https://developers.eveonline.com/license-agreement).
-Your account must have a valid credit card that has been used to pay for at least on month of Omega._
+Your account must have a valid credit card that has been used to pay for at least one month of Omega._

  _*\* Never share your secret key, commit it to a repo, or make it public!_